inaturalist/inatVisionAPI/README.md

 #### installation

-Here's a rough script for OS X assuming you already have Python and virtualenv installed.
+Here's a rough script for OS X assuming you already have homebrew, Python, and virtualenv installed.

 ```bash
 # Get dependencies